 As our country continues to address the COVID-19 pandemic, here are some actions and resources for you and your family.
-I want to make sure you are informed as we tackle this manageable situation.

-CDC Guidelines for Staying Health:
+CDC Guidelines for Staying Healthy

 The risk of the coronavirus remains low for most Americans, with heightened advisories for elderly populations and individuals with serious underlying health issues.
 All Americans should take preventative measures just as they would for any respiratory disease: